Sailing-With-Coffee/.github/profile/README.md

 ### Description
 Random organization, random projects.
 Maybe it'll get serious one day

-Most of the stuff is private but will maybe be made open-source later
+Most of the stuff is private but will maybe be made open-source if they get to a stable/usable state

-### What i currently have in the works:
-nothing

 <sub>i lowkey lazy so don't expect anything to drop fast - oh and, yes i snatched this from Running-With-Bricks :trollface:</sub>